mossphp/moss-framework/docs/07_controller.md

 ## Non-closure controller - class with actions

-In case of class controllers, arguments passed to closure controller are passe to class constructor.
+In case of class controllers, arguments passed to closure controller are passed to class constructor.
-Therefore, action parameters can be used as needed, but must be optional.
+Therefore, action parameters can be used as needed, but must be optional, otherwise `Kernel` will be unable to call action.

 	class SomeController
 	{